encode/httpx/docs/advanced.md

 HTTPX is careful to enforce timeouts everywhere by default.

-The default behavior is to raise a `RequestException` after 5 seconds of network inactivity.
+The default behavior is to raise a `TimeoutException` after 5 seconds of network inactivity.

 #### Setting and disabling timeouts